MattHodge/matthodge.github.io/_posts/2016-06-07-five-tips-for-writing-class-based-dsc-resources.md

 Take a look at [Chris Hunt's](https://twitter.com/logicaldiagram) blog post [Testing PowerShell Classes](https://www.automatedops.com/blog/2016/01/28/testing-powershell-classes/) for more details on `using module`.

-Unfortunatley, with the current version of PowerShell, when you load a class using the `using module` method, it is cached into the session.
+Unfortunately, with the current version of PowerShell, when you load a class using the `using module` method, it is cached into the session.
 Even if you make changes to your class and re-run `using module`, the old class will be used.
 Take a look at this example:

 ![PowerShell class caching](https://i.imgur.com/Q10DMf6.gifv "PowerShell Class Caching")

-To get around this, we can use a function to make Pester invoke the tests inside its own runspace, meaning that the class is loaded fresh each time.
+To get around this, we can use a function to make Pester invoke the tests inside its own run space, meaning that the class is loaded fresh each time.
+(Thanks to [Dave Wyatt](https://twitter.com/msh_dave) for this tip.)

 {% gist 221b2478069f56f1bf95fe98e50a095c %}

 Running your tests using `Invoke-PesterJob` provides a workaround for the caching bug.

+## Wrapping up and further reading

+Remember the 5 tips above when on your DSC resource writing journey, they could save you some time and pain when troubleshooting!

+If you want to dive deeper into writing classed based resources, or learn about how to debug DSC Resources at run time in PowerShell v5, I recommend you check out [What's New in PowerShell v5](https://mva.microsoft.com/en-US/training-courses/whats-new-in-powershell-v5-16434) on the Microsoft Virtual Academy site.